 10. Taste the famous scallops

 The Hervey Bay scallops are one of the two main species of scallops in Australia.
-Of course, you don’t have to go to Hervey Bay to buy them, but being there is a good excuse to treat yourself with a delicious seafood meal.
+Of course, you don’t have to go to Hervey Bay to buy them, but being there is a good excuse to treat yourself to a delicious seafood meal.

 Most restaurants in Hervey Bay will have scallops on their menu.
 Unfortunately, I was surprised to have them into a creamy sauce both times I ordered them.
 My French palate prefers seafood as plain as possible.
 Good news: we could buy scallops and also bugs at the Urangan Fisheries.
 Delicious!

 Where to stay in Hervey Bay

 One of my favourite things about Hervey Bay is the list of accommodation options with sea views or marina views.
 Elsewhere, it’s rare to find available accommodations at an affordable place that are available at short notice.
 But in Hervey Bay, we always find a nice place.
 We have often picked the Mantra*, with a balcony over the marina and a spa.